 Momentum shifted in the Union’s favor in the summer of 1863.
 There were times in 1864 when the Confederacy nearly invaded Washington, or the North was on the verge of giving up, but Confederate forces suffered irreparable blows in 1863 on three main fronts: the West (Mississippi River), Upper South (Tennessee), and East, where Robert E. Lee failed a second time to invade the North.
 Three battles — Vicksburg (MS), Chattanooga (TN), and Gettysburg (PA) — turned the tide in favor of the North.
 European investors were evenly divided as to who they predicted would win up until Gettysburg; afterward, the percentage of speculators bullish on the Confederacy fell to 15%.
 Stonewall Jackson’s death at Chancellorsville, Virginia that spring also hurt Confederates’ chances, even though the Grays won the battle.
 Jackson lost his arm to friendly fire and died later from pneumonia.
 The Jackson-Lee combo had made the Confederates effective in Virginia earlier in the war, and the week-long bloodbath at Chancellorsville was thus a pyrrhic victory.

 In the Western Theater, Union General Ulysses S. Grant continued his incessant Siege of Vicksburg, Mississippi, whose residents were holed up in dugouts under the town.
 Grant eventually worked his way over the Mississippi River above the point where it widens and snuck in behind the besieged town.
 His forces rampaged the area in the process, living off the land, demoralizing civilians, and tearing up infrastructure.
 In combination with another victory at Port Hudson, Louisiana near Baton Rouge, where Confederates surrendered after a 48-day siege upon hearing of Vicksburg’s capitulation on July 7th, the Union now controlled the “Mighty Mississippi.”
 Animated Map Holding America’s main water route meant that Midwest farmers could export crops to Europe via New Orleans.
 Further north and east, farmers used the Great Lakes and Erie Canal for shipping, but winning the Lower Mississippi Valley swung many Butternut farmers just north of the Ohio River to the Union cause (they’d been so-called in reference to the yellowish brown color of some Confederate uniforms dyed from copperas and walnut hulls).
+The Erie Canal and the mines around Syracuse gave the Union a monopoly on salt and means to move it around.
+This gave them a critical advantage on food preservation and health (even brain function) after the Union cut off Confederate licks in the Chesapeake.
 Lincoln described this violent struggle for control of the Mississippi with an eloquent spin: “The Father of Waters again goes unvexed to the sea.”

 In the Upper South, the Union made headway in its Chattanooga Campaign, giving them a shot at invading the Deep South the following year, in 1864.
 The Vicksburg campaign divided the Confederacy, isolating the western portion of Texas, Arkansas, and Louisiana, and the Union’s post-Chattanooga invasion divided the heart of the Old South in the east.